-Post 16 Options: Getting an Apprenticeship
+Getting an Apprenticeship

-However, let’s be positive about this.
-There are vacancies to compete for, although the available work is directly related to the local labour market and how far you are prepared to travel.
 So, how can you gain a competitive edge and put yourself in with the best chance of becoming an apprentice?

-Here are some CareerWave top tips for ‘Getting an Apprenticeship’
+CareerWave’s top tips for ‘Getting an Apprenticeship’

 • Contact employers.
 If you or your family knows a local employer who might be interested in taking on an apprentice, you might be the person they wish to employ.
 Speculatively contacting local businesses is a way to find an apprenticeship, but be warned, it takes a lot of effort for potentially little return.
 However, CareerWave has spoken to large employers and they have said that they remember the names of the people who make contact with them and this can support their application.
 Therefore, if there is an employer who you want to work for, reach out to them (by e-mail, telephone or in person at an apprenticeship event), ask questions and generally show interest in the company.

 nationalcareersservice.direct.gov.uk (Job Profiles)